joemasilotti/masilotti.com/_posts/2020-12-03-testing-ui-without-ui-testing.md

 But what replaces the comment?
 There’s no `.tap()` function on `UIButton`s, so how do we trigger the action?

 Turns out we can simulate the effects of this by sending the event.
-In our case, “touch up inside”.
+In our case, "touch up inside".

 `controller.toggleTextButton.sendActions(for: .touchUpInside)`